 Rationale This indicator monitors the proportion of principal road carriageway where maintenance should be considered.
 This is a significant indicator of the state of the highways asset.
 Definition This indicator measures the percentage of our Principal Road Network where maintenance should be considered.
 It is derived from Annual Detailed Visual Inspection (DVI) survey data.
 2009/10 data is already available so there is only a three year trajectory for this indicator rather than four for all the others.
 Evidence Our figure has historically been low and our baseline of 2.4 per cent is the lowest of all London Boroughs.
 This reflects our ongoing high level of attention to, and Council investment in, principal road maintenance as good performance results in less annual TfL LIP funding.
 Working with the utility companies to coordinate street works also contributes.
 However the baseline data does not take into account the severe winter of 2009/10 which had an impact on principal road condition.
 Heavier traffic following the removal of the WEZ is also likely to have a negative impact.
 TfL's Integrated Impact Assessment on the removal of the WEZ estimates increases of between six and 12 per cent in traffic and between 15 and 21 per cent in congestion.
 Starting from such a low base we therefore feel that a realistic target would be to limit any increase to recent years' levels of around 4.0 per cent over the interim LIP target timeframe.
 In the longer term, we anticipate a return to near current levels.
-Data Source TfL Base 2009/10 value - 2.4 per cent Interim Target End 2013 - 4.0 per cent or less (2012/13 figure) Long-term target End 2031 - 2.0 per cent Key Actions - Council Ensure that we continue to prioritise our principal roads maintenance programme to reflect the results of the annual DVI surveys Continue to maintain our carriageways to a very high standard - our total principal road maintenance budget for 2010/11 was £468,000 Ensure that maintenance is carried out effectively and on programme Continue to work with utility companies to minimise, expedite and coordinate street works wherever possible Ensure that we have an appropriate maintenance strategy in place to cope with further severe winters and other extreme conditions such as flooding Key Actions - Other TfL - proposals to mitigate the impact of removing the WEZ, work with us and utility companies to minimise, expedite and coordinate street works and distribute the annual DVI survey data promptly Utility companies - work with Council as above
+Data Source TfL Base 2009/10 value - 2.4 per cent Interim Target End 2013/14 - 4.0 per cent or less (2013/14 figure) Long-term target End 2030/31 - 2.0 per cent Key Actions - Council Ensure that we continue to prioritise our principal roads maintenance programme to reflect the results of the annual DVI surveys Continue to maintain our carriageways to a very high standard - our total principal road maintenance budget for 2010/11 was £468,000 Ensure that maintenance is carried out effectively and on programme Continue to work with utility companies to minimise, expedite and coordinate street works wherever possible Ensure that we have an appropriate maintenance strategy in place to cope with further severe winters and other extreme conditions such as flooding Key Actions - Other TfL - proposals to mitigate the impact of removing the WEZ, work with us and utility companies to minimise, expedite and coordinate street works and distribute the annual DVI survey data promptly

-Links to Objectives Objective 8 - to improve the appearance and efficiency of our streets and places, and make them inclusive for all is closely linked to this particular target.
+Links to Objectives Objective 7 - to improve the appearance and efficiency of our streets and places, and make them inclusive for all is closely linked to this particular target.
 Risks Reduced funding - good performance results in less TfL grant funding Further severe weathers which may cause increased levels of damage The impact of removing the WEZ and general increases in traffic levels is greater than that forecast

-Base End 2010 End 2011 End 2012 End 2013 2009/10 figure 2009/10 figure 2010/11 figure 2011/12 figure 2012/13 figure 2.4 per cent 2.4 per cent 3.0 per cent 3.5 per cent 4.0 per cent Same as base figure Impact of WEZ removal starts to show Impact of WEZ removal peaks Impact of WEZ removal decreases
+Base 2009/10 figure End 2010/11 2010/11 figure End 2011/12 2011/12 figure End 2012/13 2012/13 figure End 2013/14 2013/14 figure 2.4 per cent 2.4 per cent 3.0 per cent 3.5 per cent 4.0 per cent Impact of WEZ removal starts to show Impact of WEZ removal increases Impact of WEZ removal peaks Impact of WEZ removal decreases